MonikaBuilds/SignEase/README.md

 # ✋ Sign Ease – Sign Language Assistant

-> A smart assistive web application designed to **bridge communication gaps** between individuals with hearing or speech impairments and the world through sign language translation and learning modules.
+> SignEase is an AI-powered web application designed to promote inclusive communication and learning by bridging the gap between individuals with hearing and speech impairments and the rest of the world.
+The platform enables users to learn Indian Sign Language, convert text to sign gestures, and translate sign gestures into readable text using computer vision techniques—all in a fun and interactive way.

+The inspiration behind SignEase was the lack of accessible, user-friendly tools for people who rely on sign language for daily communication.
+Our goal was to design a platform that could educate, assist, and empower users to understand and use sign language more effectively.
+It serves not only as an educational platform but also as a tool that fosters inclusivity and accessibility in communication.

+Whether you're a student learning sign language, a teacher looking to support your students, or someone with speech or hearing challenges, SignEase provides a personalized, secure, and hands-on learning experience.

 ---